Why prescribe the InSure® FIT™ test?

-If there is no excess specimen on the Test Card and the test still does not develop 5 minutes after the application of 2 additional drops of run buffer, please contact Technical Services, Enterix Inc. in the US: 1-800-531-3681.
+If there is no excess specimen on the Test Card and the test still does not develop 5 minutes after the application of 2 additional drops of run buffer, please contact Technical Services: 1-800-531-3681.

 No. Only components supplied in the InSure® FIT™ Developer Kit can be used to develop returned, completed Test Cards.

 How do I know if the test has fully developed after 5 minutes?

 A white to light pink background color in the negative background control area (region just below the Control Line on the Test Strip) indicates that the reagents and conjugate-sample complex, if formed, flowed properly.
 If distinct areas of color (dark pink) remain in the window below the Control Line, the test is invalid.
 The built-in procedural controls should be observed for each patient test performed in order to monitor test validity.

 I have external controls manufactured by another company.
 Can I use them with InSure® FIT™?